What to expect from Mad Max? World Series goes to Game 7

 Road teams took the two prior Game 7s, too — Joe Maddon's Cubs at Cleveland in 2016 and Madison Bumgarner and the Giants at Kansas City in 2014.

-Healthy, Scherzer went 3-0 with a 2.16 ERA this postseason in four starts and one relief appearance.

-Greinke gave up one run over 4 2/3 innings in his first-ever World Series start when the Astros took Game 3.
-Acquired from Arizona at the trade deadline for these big games, the six-time All-Star is 0-2 with a 5.30 ERA in four starts this postseason.
+Greinke gave up one run over 4 2/3 innings in his first World Series start when the Astros took Game 3.
+Acquired from Arizona at the trade deadline, the six-time All-Star is 0-2 with a 5.30 ERA in four starts this postseason.

-The Nationals, meanwhile, tried everything to make the ailing Scherzer comfortable, especially on the flight from Washington back to Houston.

-"He couldn't do anything for 24 hours," Martinez said.
-"We put him in a neck brace.
-We sat him up in first class, so he had a lot of room."
+Scherzer is 3-0 with a 2.16 ERA this postseason in four starts and one relief appearance.

+"For the people that followed this team the whole season, it had to be this way," Nationals reliever Sean Doolittle said.
+"It was going to be this way.
+We've had a knack for kind of making things a little tougher than we needed to at times and drawing things out.
+We got off to the slow start but it just feels like it's the most 2019 Nats thing for this to come down to Game 7 in the World Series."

 AP Sports Writer Stephen Hawkins contributed to this report.